rocconmarco/Moove/README.md

 - Ideally, only **AuctionAlpha** should hold minting rights for the NFTs.

 ### 2. AuctionAlpha
-This contract oversees the entire auction process and serves as the foundation for the marketplace section.
+This contract manages the entire auction process and serves as the foundation for the marketplace section.
 - It includes **robust checks** to ensure that auctions run as expected.
 - The owner is granted **limited rights**, specifically the ability to adjust:
   - The starting price.